rh-mobb/documentation/content/docs/aro/blob-storage-csi/index.md

 Check that all the attributes are populated.

->NOTE: Take care when executing this validation, since sensitive information should be disclose in your screen.
+>NOTE: Take care when executing this validation, since sensitive information should be disclosed in your screen.

 ```bash
 cat cloud.conf